Cartridges of the Mondragon Rifle

-What appears to be a very small bullet, of .208 caliber, is actually a 1.2 inch long projectile, weighing 90 grains, and seated very deeply into the case.
-Is the washer and bullet combination just is for bullet support because of the small neck surface area, or is there a “Colonel Rubin” secret?
-Does this “expanding chamber” reduce the chamber pressure during combustion and the gas expansion phase of firing?
+What appears to be a very small bullet of .208 caliber, is actually a 1.2-inch-long projectile, weighing 90 grains, and seated very deeply into the case.
+Is the odd washer and bullet combination just for the bullets support because of the small neck surface area, or is there a “Colonel Rubin” secret?
+Does this “expanding chamber” concept reduce the chamber pressure during combustion and the gas expansion phase of firing?
 Perhaps a reader with a better understanding of the chamber combustion process will fill us in.

-The projectile is 90-grain jacketed bullet of .208 caliber and was launched at 2900 fps.
+The projectile is a 90-grain jacketed bullet of .208 caliber and was launched at 2900 fps.
 That doesn’t sound like much compared to cartridges of today, but consider this, the current 5.56 NATO round fires a 62 grain bullet of .223 at about 3000 fps.